 A communication under Rule 164(2)(b) deals with all objections for each of the inventions searched in accordance with Rule 164(2).
 For claims relating to inventions already searched by the EPO in the international phase which have been amended but still lack unity, it is sufficient to argue in detail why lack of unity is still present.
 The communication, where appropriate, further requests the applicant to limit the application to a single searched invention (see Rule 164(2)(c)).

 It follows from Rule 164(2)(b) and Rule 164(2)(c) that the special procedure under Rule 164(2) as set out in H‑II, 2.3 ends upon expiry of the time limit set in the communication issued under paragraph Rule 164(2)(b).
-This means that the applicant's right to make amendments of his own volition ends upon expiry of the time limit set in that communication.
+This means that the applicants' right to make amendments of their own volition ends upon expiry of the time limit set in that communication.